icxes/copyparty/README.md

   * `n` = filename
   * `a` = filesize
   * uppercase = reverse-sort; `M` = oldest file first

+## recent uploads

+list all recent uploads  by clicking "show recent uploads" in the controlpanel

+will show uploader IP and upload-time if the visitor has the admin permission

+* global-option `--ups-when` makes upload-time visible to all users, and not just admins

+note that the [🧯 unpost](#unpost) feature is better suited for viewing *your own* recent uploads, as it includes the option to undo/delete them

 ## media player